GlaIZier/java_powerliftersdb_databases_course_mail.ru/README.md

     ```

 #### Run inside docker
-To run inside docker container use command:
+To run inside docker container use command from docker/ directory:
 ```
 make run
 ```